MadMerick01/BolidesTheCutbyAbleMerick/README.md

 ### Looking ahead

-Bolides – The Cut is built on a modular foundation, allowing new crime events,
+Bolides – The Cut is built on a modular foundation, allowing new hostile crime events,
-AI behaviours, and defensive tools to be introduced over time.
+AI behaviours, and defensive tools to be introduced.

 Future updates to Expanded Edition will add encounter variety and strategic depth while
 maintaining compatibility with existing career systems.